sait-wbdv/winter-2022/content/cpnt-201/assignments/assignment-4.md

 - package.json is properly set up
 - scripts all work
 - All specified npm packages have been installed

+### Nuxt Modules (2pts)

+- Modules added to the package.json file
+- Modules are set up following the guidelines on their respective documentation

 ### Nuxt Configuration (3pts)